- 1 What Is a Dedicated Development Team?

 - 10 How does the Dedicated Software Development Team Model differ from the Fixed Price Model and the Time and Material Model?

-- 11 Where to hire dedicated software development teams?
+- 11 Where to hire a dedicated development team?

 - 12 Our expertise in remote development